 • Customer(s)

 Customers are the first thing you should draw on your value stream map.
 Start value stream maps in the shipping area and move upstream.
 Include a data box that shows the customer’s demands in addition to the customer symbol drawn on the map.
 This data can be used to calculate Takt time.
 This gives the company an indication of how frequently they must produce units to meet customer demand.
 This is important in relation to the cycle times for the products.
-If the Takt time is longer than the cycle time, it means that there is a bottleneck or constraint to be addressed.
+If the cycle time is longer than the Takt time, addressing of a bottleneck or constraint becomes necessary.

 • Supplier(s)